shawndcarpenter/third_space_be/README.md

 ## Gem Information
 The front end repository handles most of what the user will interact with, including routing and page rendering.

+[Bootstrap](https://github.com/twbs/bootstrap-rubygem) was used extensively for design on the front end.

 ### Testing
 Our application includes extensive testing using the [Capybara gem](https://github.com/teamcapybara/capybara) to simulate user input and interaction.